detailnet/denner-public-api-spec/postman/README.md

 - Click on "Import" button, choose all files in the project environments directory (all at once).

 > There is no direct possibility to import from an URL, but you can use your OS as wrapper.
-> To do so enter an URL instead of a file in the file selection window (e.g.: https://raw.githubusercontent.com/detailnet/denner-postman/master/environments/development.json).
+> To do so enter an URL instead of a file in the file selection window (e.g. https://raw.githubusercontent.com/detailnet/denner-portal-api-spec/master/postman/environments/denner-api_web01.json).

 #### Setup global variables